Autumn means gumbo weather and Louisiana restaurants satisfy.

 It’s gumbo weather, y’all, that time of year when temps begin to descend and we in Louisiana have an “envie” for our iconic dish made with a roux and all kinds of delectable ingredients (depending on your taste and chef).
 And this week marks two important gumbo-dacious events.
-National Gumbo Day is Thursday, Oct.
-12, 2023, and the 33rd Annual World Championship Gumbo Cookoff is this weekend, Oct.
-14-15, 2023, in downtown New Iberia, Louisiana.
+The 33rd Annual World Championship Gumbo Cookoff is Oct.
+12-13, 2024, in downtown New Iberia, Louisiana.

 And that's not all!
 Louisiana is bursting with festivals for their favorite dish.